SonarSource/renovate-config/README.md

 # re-renovate
 Renovate presets

-The renovate app must be enabled for the repositor and configured on the default branch using `.github/renovate.json`:
+The renovate app must be enabled for the repository and configured on the default branch using `.github/renovate.json`:
 ```json
 {
     "$schema": "https://docs.renovatebot.com/renovate-schema.json",